 Times are changing… data is for everyone

 Our businesses and organizations are becoming increasingly complicated environments with each passing year.
-Inevitably, as you grow, you’re going to find yourself creating new departments, starting special project groups, and hiring more people all along the way.
+Inevitably, as you grow, you’re going to find yourself creating new data streams and repositories, starting special project groups, and hiring more people all along the way.
 Now more than ever, there is a profound emphasis being placed on breaking down the barriers between the different components of your business to create cohesive and transparent access of information for everyone.

 To break the mold of your antiquated, siloed practices means to tap into a wealth of data that can spark game-changing improvements across the enterprise.
 And there’s perhaps no greater source of truth for transparent data than the voices going in and out of your call center.
 A lot of businesses have not yet taken advantage of emerging speech recognition technology—many are still only scoring 2–5 percent of their calls, leaving a vast majority of data unmined.